-7 Ways to Prevent Thigh Rub
+The 6 Best Anti-Chafing Products to Prevent Thigh Rub

 Basically, here’s what happens: When your thighs rub together, it creates friction that damages the outer layer of skin, causing pain and inflammation, says Melissa Piliang, MD, a dermatologist at the Cleveland Clinic.
 And when you sweat, moisture sits on the skin and breaks down the outer layer of skin even more.
 Ouch.

-At Monday’s Met Gala, Schumer, 34, stunned in an Alexander Wang gown, and her Instagram account featured plenty of behind-the-scenes photos of her prepping for the big event.
-But it was this video of Schumer applying deodorant to her inner thighs—“No chafe #nothighgapnoproblem”— that racked up more than 121,000 likes.
-Obviously, many of us can relate.

-Deoderant is “good in a pinch,” confirms Dr. Piliang.
-As a general rule, anything that absorbs moisture can help with chafing, she says.
-But deodorant can also be drying, so if you use it too often, your skin might become even more irritated.

-With summer right around the corner, we asked the experts for a few more options to help stop the chafe.
+With summer right around the corner, we asked experts for the best options to help stop the chafe.

 Lip balm